FedDebug: Systematic Debugging for Federated Learning Applications: Background and Motivation

 \item Using the global model as initial parameters, each client trains a model on its local data similar to traditional ML training (Step 2 of Figure~\ref{fig:fl_base}).

 \item Once trained, each client sends its local model, in the form of updated weights, back to the aggregator as shown in Step 3 of Figure~\ref{fig:fl_base}.
-Additionally, clients share performance metrics such as training loss and quality/quantity of training data with the central aggregator. \item After receiving model updates, the server aggregates the updated weights from all clients using established model aggregations such as FedAvg~\cite{mcmahan2017communication} to form a new global model (Step 4 in Figure~\ref{fig:fl_base}).
+Additionally, clients share performance metrics such as training loss and quality/quantity of training data with the central aggregator. \item After receiving model updates, the server aggregates the updated weights from all clients using established model aggregations (also called fusion) techniques such as FedAvg~\cite{mcmahan2017communication} to form a new global model (Step 4).

 \end{enumerate}